hydrusnetwork/hydrus/docs/advanced_duplicates_auto_resolution.md

     If you plan to do something huge, like deleting 50,000 files, make a backup before it starts.

-!!! warning "Default merge options"
-    Check your default duplicate metadata merge options before engaging with this!
-If they say 'always archive both', which assumes you were looking at both in the duplicate filter, that's probably not appropriate for automatic merging.

 !!! info "Everything is off by default"
     Resolving duplicates is a highly subjective issue.
 Maybe you think EXIF data is the best, or maybe you always want it gone.
 Maybe you never want to delete low quality files, or always merge URLs, or set an artist correction as a duplicate instead of an alternate.
 People simply differ.